GerritCodeReview/homepage/pages/gerrit/config-gerrit.md

 > Gerrit.
 If you modify any columns in this table, Gerrit needs to be
 > restarted before it will use the new values.

-## Configuring the Polygerrit UI
+## Configuring the PolyGerrit UI

-Please see [UI](dev-polygerrit.html) on configuring the Polygerrit UI.
+Please see [UI](dev-polygerrit.html) on configuring the PolyGerrit UI.

 ### Configurable Parameters